BuzzSpire/buzzspire_messenger/README.md

 ## Why This Project?

 Contemporary chat applications typically manage all communication through their own servers.
-However, Private_Chat_APP allows users to have control over a more secure background by utilizing their own servers.
+However, Buzzspire Messenger allows users to have control over a more secure background by utilizing their own servers.

 ## Installation